Languages

 (You need Asian character support to be setup on your PC to see the characters above).

-I’m visiting Russia soon so I started learning the Cyrillic alphabet.
+Before I visited Russia, I familiarised myself with the Cyrillic alphabet.
 It’s a lot easier than trying to learn kanji.
-I just wanted to learn enough so that if I’m in Moscow and I get on a train that says it’s going to Владивосток, I know I’ll be in for a very long train ride.
+I just wanted to learn enough so that when I was in Moscow I would know I would be in for a long train ride if I got on a train going to Владивосток.

 Language Software